melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 pelagic organisms such as pyrosomes, salps and pelagic red crabs [@Phillips1964; @Love2002].
-Interestingly, other rockfishes (either juvenile or adult stages) have not been documented as prey for vermilion, as they have been for other larger *Sebastes* species such as cowcod, bocaccio and yelloweye rockfish.
-For the latter species, the idea of “cultivation effects,” in which adults crop down forage species that are potential competitors/predators of their own juveniles [@Walters2001], have been suggested by [@MacCall2002, @Baskett2006].
+Interestingly, other rockfishes (either juvenile or adult stages) have not been documented as prey for vermilion, as they have been for other large *Sebastes* species such as cowcod, bocaccio, and yelloweye rockfish.
+For the latter species, the idea of “cultivation effects,” in which adults crop down forage species that are potential competitors/predators of their own juveniles [@Walters2001], has been suggested by [@MacCall2002, @Baskett2006].
 For example, Baskett et al. [-@Baskett2006] found that in such scenarios there could be alternative stable states in which either the overfished species or the smaller prey species could dominate.
 While the sparse diet data for vermilion/sunset rockfish do not suggest such a process